mjubilee/BCM/README.md

 # BCM

-Note: the whole project from end to end is not functional yet.
+Note: the whole project from end to end is NOT functional yet.
 The update is in progress.
 The goal of this project is to create a Trucking Delivery System that will be deployed in Kubernetes.